Cord v2: serialization for security-sensitive systems

 let bytes = serialize(&user).unwrap();

-// Same value -> same bytes, every time, on every machine.
+// Same value -> same bytes, every time.

-string you happened to receive."
-Turn on the hash feature and
+Hash encoded bytes.
+Turn on the hash feature and cord::hash() hashes the

 use cord::{hash, Cord};